Doogiemuc/liquido-backend-spring/doc/readme_dev.md

 ### Profile

  - Make configurable
-   - number of likes to move an idea onto the table
+   - number of likes that are necessary to move an idea onto the table
-   - duration of elaboration/discussion phase
+   - duration of elaboration phase
    - duration of voting phase

 ### Ideas